nummacway/gb300/README.md

 ### Game Boy Advance

-Unlike all other consoles in the GB300, the ROM list for GBA is identical to the SF2000.
-Pokemon Glazed is the only non-MD file with an incorrect thumbnail, but not because of an incorrect format but because it's too big (346x500).
+**(GB300 v1 only)** Unlike all other consoles in the GB300, the GB300 has all the ROM files the SF2000 has.

+**(GB300 v2 applicablility likely)** Pokemon Glazed is the only non-MD file with an incorrect thumbnail, but not because of an incorrect format but because it's too big (346x500).
 It will still run.

 The GB300 ships with the official (pirated) `gba_bios.bin` in the `bios` folder.
 This is, however, not the folder where the emulator will look for it.
 To use the official BIOS, copy it to `\GBA\mnt\sda1\bios\gba_bios.bin` and `\Roms\mnt\sda1\bios\gba_bios.bin` (create all of these folders if they do not exist).
 Thanks to `bnister` (osaka) for finding this out.
 One game that requires this procedure is _The Legend of Zelda - The Minish Cap_ (for the main menu), which however does not ship with the device.
 There are still games that don't work even with that BIOS.
 The BIOS does not seem to affect the performance.
 States with and without the BIOS are mutually incompatible.
 Loading a non-BIOS state when BIOS is active displays the GBA's boot animation and then starts the game.
 The battery from the state will not be present either.
 Under unknown circumstances, GB300's stock emulator stops using the GBA BIOS even if placed in the correct directory.